VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 If you choose to use the function `.default_keymaps()` you'll be able to use Neovim's built-in functions for various actions.
 Things like jump to definition, rename variable, format current file, and some more.

-Note that the keybindings have to be enabled explicitly, like this.
+Note that lsp-zero's keybindings have to be enabled explicitly, like this.

 ```lua
 local lsp_zero = require('lsp-zero')